onlinesilver43/trading-bot-public/.warmup/assistant-guide.md

 **🎯 GOAL: Build intelligent, self-funding trading system that scales from $1K to $100K+ in 1 year through AI-powered multi-strategy trading.**

-**📋 STATUS: Phase 1, 2, & 3 COMPLETE - Phase 4 Strategy Implementation IN PROGRESS with Historical Data Collection activation.**
+**📋 STATUS: Phase 1, 2, & 3 COMPLETE - Phase 4 Strategy Implementation COMPONENTS IMPLEMENTED & TESTED with Historical Data Collection operational (36 files, 6.5MB).**

-**🚀 READY TO CONTINUE: Historical Data Collection system activated, Docker image built.
-Focus on completing data fetching and activating Historical Analysis Bot for real strategy discovery and paper trading.**
+**🚀 READY TO CONTINUE: Phase 4 components fully implemented and tested locally.
+Focus on production integration on the droplet and testing with real historical data to begin strategy discovery and paper trading phase.**